teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### test

 Test a task instance.
-This will run a task without checking for dependencies or recording it’s state in the database.
+This will run a task without checking for dependencies or recording it's state in the database.

 Available in Airflow Version: 0.1 or greater